 - 3. In the Remove Disk dialog box: - a.
-If the correct disk name is not displayed, enter the disk name or click on Browse to select the disk. - b.
+If the correct disk name is not displayed in the Disk Name field, enter the disk name or click on Browse to select the disk. - b.
 To move the contents of the disk to another disk before the disk is removed, select Evacuate.
-Click Target Disks to specify one or more disks to which you want the contents moved. - c.
+Click on Target Disks to specify one or more disks to which you want the contents moved. - c.
 Specify how to handle the disk after removal:

-To remove the disk from its disk group and place it in the free disk pool, select Return to Free Disk Pool.
-The disk remains under LSM control.

-To remove the disk from LSM control, select Return to Uninitialized State.
+- To remove the disk from its disk group and place it in the free disk pool, select Return to Free Disk Pool.
+The disk remains under LSM control. - To remove the disk from LSM control, select Return to Uninitialized State. - d.

-d.
 Click on Ok.

-A.3.7 Renaming a Disk
+A.3.9 Renaming a Disk